1980 Iowa Wrestling Hall of Fame Inductee

 PeeWee enrolled at the University of Minnesota in the fall on 1935.
 Dave Bartelma became the head wrestling coach at Minnesota that same fall.
 Dave was outspoken in his praise of PeeWee’s wrestling ability-after all, he witnessed his winning two Iowa State Wrestling Championships.

 At the University of Minnesota, PeeWee was undefeated in three years of duel meet competition compiling a total of 43 consecutive duel meet wins and a Division 1 NCAA Championship.
+Hanson was awarded Most Outstanding Wrestler in the NCAA Championships of 1939 and went on to be an Olympic team qualifier.
 An excerpt from a newspaper interview with Bartelma, his face glowing with pride, stated: “Dale Hanson, pound for pound, was the greatest wrestler, amateur or professional, in mat annuls.
 He weighed only 128 pounds at his peak but he was stronger than most heavyweights.
 He was the absolute master of wrestling techniques and the greatest competitor I have even known.”

 Dale Hanson was inducted into the Iowa Wrestling Hall of Fame in 1980.

 - Iowa State High School Champion in 1934 at 85 pounds

 - Iowa State High School Champion in 1935 at 105 pounds

 CollegeUniversity of Minnesota

 - Unbeaten in 3 years duel competition – 43 consecutive wins

 - Inducted into Iowa Wrestling Hall of Fame in 1980